calr0x/Smoothbrain-OT-Backup/README.md

 ```
 ./restic snapshots
 ```
-If this doesn't work there is a problem in the Smoothbrain config.
+If this doesn't work there is a problem in the OT-Settings config.
 Correct the issue by running the commands below and retry ./restic snapshots:
 ```
 nano config.sh
 ```